quixio/quix-docs/docs/tutorials/predictive-maintenance/overview.md

 # Predictive maintenance

 In this tutorial you learn about a project template that demonstrates real-time predictive analytics.
 It simulates three temperature sensors on a fleet of 3D printers.
-It predicts temperature for the printers using
+It predicts temperature for the printers using the `scikit-learn` library.

 This tutorial uses the [Quix predictive maintenance template project](https://github.com/quixio/template-predictive-maintenance){target=_blank}.